 Why the code?

-The Clean Energy Council established the Solar PV Retailer Code of Conduct in 2013 on behalf of the solar industry to improve customer service and industry standards.
+The Clean Energy Council established the Solar Retailer Code of Conduct in 2013 on behalf of the solar industry to improve customer service and industry standards.

 The Clean Energy Council already upholds industry standards for solar installations through its installer accreditation program.

-The establishment of the Solar PV Retailer Code of Conduct means that the solar retail sector will also be monitored, and in particular companies that engage in misleading or poor sales and marketing practices.
+The establishment of the Solar Retailer Code of Conduct means that the solar retail sector will also be monitored, and in particular companies that engage in misleading or poor sales and marketing practices.

 Dealing with complaints